MetOffice/lfric_core/documentation/source/how_to_use_it/applications/application_structure.rst

 Prior to calling the driver initialise stage, data structures shared by each stage of the model need to be set up.
-The LFRic driver layer component provides a :ref:`modeldb <modeldb>` data structure that aims to store all the data needed to run a model.
+The LFRic driver layer component provides a :ref:`modeldb <modeldb>` data structure that can be used to store all the data needed to run a model.
 Properly encapsulating all the data allows applications to create multiple ``modeldb`` data structures to run two or more models side by side, or to run ensembles of the same model side by side.